aehrc/VariantSpark/python/docs/getting_started.rst

 ----------------

 **VariantSpark** comes with several sample programs and datasets.
 Command-line and Python Jupyter examples are ``examples`` directory.
-There is a few small data sets in the ``example/data`` directory suitable for running on a single machine.
+There is a few small data sets in the ``data`` directory suitable for running on a single machine.

 The rest of this section assumes that you are in the ``examples`` directory.